 What is a local list?

-Camden’s local list identifies historic buildings, spaces and features that are valued by the local community and that help give Camden its distinctive identity.
+Camden’s local list identifies historic buildings, spaces and features that are valued by the local community.
+They also help give Camden its distinctive identity.

-The list identifies parts of the historic environment that are not already designated in another way, for example a listed building, but which nonetheless contribute to a sense of place, local distinctiveness and civic pride.
+The list identifies parts of the historic environment that are not already designated in another way.
+For example an unlisted building which still adds to a sense of place, local character and civic pride.

 The local list: